Agarwood: History

 The odour of agarwood is complex and pleasing, with few or no similar natural analogues.
 In the perfume state, the scent is mainly distinguished by a combination of "oriental-woody" and "very soft fruity-floral" notes.
 The incense smoke is also characterised by a "sweet-balsamic" note and "shades of vanilla and musk" and amber.
 As a result, agarwood and its essential oil gained great cultural and religious significance in ancient civilizations around the world.
 Over 3,000 years ago, the ancient Egyptians used agarwood incense in their funeral rites.
 It was described as a fragrant product as early as 1400 BCE in the Vedas of India.

 In the Hebrew Bible, "trees of lign aloes" are mentioned in The Book of Numbers 24:6 and a perfume compounded of aloeswood, myrrh, and cassia is described in Psalms 45.

-In the Gospel of John, Jesus’s corpse is prepared for burial by binding it in linen wrappings with seventy-five pounds of aloes and myrrh (John 19:39).
+In the Gospel of John, Jesus’s body is prepared for burial by binding it in linen wrappings with seventy-five pounds of aloes and myrrh (John 19:39).

 Antique agarwood beads with inlaid gold, late Qing dynasty, China.
 Adilnor Collection, Sweden.

 Dioscorides in his book De materia medica (50 to 70 CE) described several medical qualities of agarwood (Áγαλλοχου) and mentioned its use as an incense.
 Even though Dioscorides describes agarwood as having an astringent and bitter taste, it was used to freshen the breath when chewed or as a decoction held in the mouth.
 He also writes that a root extract was used to treat stomach complaints and dysentery as well as pains of the lungs and liver.
 Agarwood's use as a medicinal product was also recorded in the Sahih Muslim, which dates back to approximately the ninth century, and in the Ayurvedic medicinal text the Susruta Samhita.

 As early as the third century CE in ancient Viet Nam, the Chinese chronicle Nan zhou yi wu zhi (Strange things from the South) written by Wa Zhen of the Eastern Wu Dynasty mentioned agarwood produced in the Rinan commandery, now Central Vietnam, and how people collected it in the mountains.

 During the sixth century CE in Japan, in the recordings of the Nihon Shoki (The Chronicles of Japan) the second oldest book of classical Japanese history, mention is made of a large piece of fragrant wood identified as agarwood.
 The source for this piece of wood is claimed to be from Pursat, Cambodia (based on the smell of the wood).
 The famous piece of wood still remains in Japan today and is showcased less than 10 times per century at the Nara National Museum.